binaya07/Network-File-Server/README.md

    ./client
    ```

-   The client will connect to the server, send a message, and receive a response.
+   The client will connect to the server and can send above listed commands to the server.

-## Features

-- **Server**: Listens for connections and responds to client requests.
-- **Client**: Connects to the server, sends a message, and receives a response.